-Students to be Served: (Select from English Learners, Foster Youth, and/or Low Income) Scope of Services: (Select from LEA-wide, Schoolwide, or Limited to Unduplicated Student Group(s)) Location(s): (Select from All Schools, Specific Schools, and/or Specific Grade Spans) English Learners, Foster Youth, and Low Income LEA-wide All Schools

-Select from New, Modified, or Unchanged for 2017-18 Select from New, Modified, or Unchanged for 2018-19 Select from New, Modified, or Unchanged for 2019-20 New Modified Unchanged 2017-18 Actions/Services 2018-19 Actions/Services 2019-20 Actions/Services Expand unduplicated students' access to science, technology, engineering, and math instruction and career opportunities by continuing the after-school STEM Academy workshops.
+To Actions/Services included as contributing to meeting the increased of improved Services (requirement.
+Students to be Served: (Select from English Learners, Foster Youth, and/or Low Income) Scope of Services: (Select from LEA-wide, Schoolwide, or Limited to Unduplicated Student Group(s)) Location(s): (Select from All Schools, Specific Schools, and/or Specific Grade Spans) English Learners, Foster Youth, and Low Income LEA-wide All Schools Actions/Services Colort from New Modified, or Unahanged for Soloet from New Modified or Unabanged for Select from New, Modified, or Unchanged for 2017-18 Select from New, Modified, or Unchanged for 2018-19 Select from New, Modified, or Unchanged for 2019-20 New Modified Modified 2017-18 Actions/Services 2018-19 Actions/Services 2019-20 Actions/Services Expand unduplicated students' access to science, technology, engineering, and math instruction and career opportunities by continuing the after-school STEM Academy workshops.
 Expand unduplicated students' access to science, technology, engineering, and math instruction and career opportunities by continuing the after-school STEM Academy workshops.
-Maintain unduplicated students' access to science, technology, engineering, and math instruction and career opportunities by continuing the after-school STEM Academy workshops.
+Maintain unduplicated students' access to science, technology, engineering, and math instruction and career opportunities by continuing the after-school STEM Academy workshops at Dairyland and adding similar workshops at Alview.

 Year 2017-18 2018-19 2019-20

-Amount \$12,500 \$15,000 \$15,000
+Amount \$12,500 \$15,000 \$18,000

 Source S/C S/C S/C

 Budget Reference 4300/5800 4300/5800 4300/5800